-\paragraph{Map (Non-Annihilating)} To handle an non-annihilating pointwise operation, we calculate the probability that an entry in the output was \emph{fill} in all inputs.
-Then, we take the compliment to get the probability that it was non-fill in all inputs and multiply this with the output dimension space.
-Using the notation from above,
+\textbf{Map (Non-Annihilating).} To handle an non-annihilating pointwise operation, this function calculates the probability that an entry in the output was \emph{fill} in all inputs.
+Then, it takes the compliment to get the probability that it was non-fill in all inputs and multiplies this by the output dimension space.
+Using the preceding notation:

-\paragraph{Aggregate} Given an input tensor $A_{I}$ which we are aggregating over the indices $I'$, we compute the probability that an output entry is non-fill by calculating the probability that at least one entry in the subspace of the input tensor wasn't fill.
+\textbf{Aggregate.} Given an input tensor $A_{I}$ to aggregate over the indices $I'$, this function computes the probability that an output entry is non-fill by calculating the probability that at least one entry in the subspace of the input tensor was not fill: